junlinghu/openai-agents/README.md

 # OpenAI Agents

-The OpenAI Agents SDK is a lightweight yet powerful framework for building multi-agent workflows.
+The OpenAI Agents is a framework for building multi-agent workflows.

 ### Core concepts: